 The work I do is experiential and individually tailored to the client.
 What works for one client may not work for another.
 This is the distinct difference between bodywork and other healthcare alternatives that often provide a blanket approach to sexual issues.
 I know too well the shame and judgements that individuals and communities are faced with when it comes to sexuality and sexual issues.
 I never judge or shame someone for coming to see me.

 For many of my clients, it’s taken tremendous courage to open themselves up about their situation.
 They have generally seen multiple counsellors, psychologists, and specialists with negative experiences and conflicting advice.

 Many people are unable to comprehend that touching the body and genitals in a professional capacity is completely safe and ok without a sexual connotation.

-Without touch I would not be able to help people bring about change within their own bodies.
+Without touch, I would not be able to help people bring about change within their own bodies.
 Touch is a force for such change.
-I give people knowledge and empower them.
+I give people knowledge and help empower them.
 I have a deep sense of fulfilment in the work I do.
 I am witness to the positive changes that my work has on people.
 I am part of a revolution that is changing the way we feel and view sexual health and wellness; within a health care industry that is out of touch with the sexual lives of people and society.